Tennessee cities, counties broaden closures amid coronavirus

 The directives also strongly discourage any gatherings and ban those with more than 10 people.

 Various businesses would not need to close their doors, including grocery stores, gas stations, pharmacies, laundromats and restaurants offering takeout and delivery only.
+Child care businesses will stay open.
 Key government functions will continue.
 Officials still want people to get outside for fresh air, albeit at a proper distance from others.

 At the state level, Lee has ordered gyms to close, bars and restaurants to offer takeout and delivery only, and people to stop gathering in groups of more than 10.